Who has the best mortgage rates?

 So when you’re shopping for a mortgage, read your rate quotes thoroughly.
 Look at rates, upfront fees, and your total estimated closing costs to make sure you’re getting the best deal overall.

-How to shop for mortgage rates (example)
+How to compare mortgage rates in 5 steps

 - Figure out which type of mortgage loan you need